Navigating the World as a Non-Binary Individual: Understanding and Embracing Gender Diversity

 It’s important to recognise that non-binary identities are not a new phenomenon, and that people who identify with neither of the two traditional genders have always existed.
 However, there is a lack of representation and understanding of diverse identities in mainstream society, which can lead to individuals feeling misunderstood or marginalised.

 One of the challenges that non-binary individuals may face is the lack of recognition and acceptance of their gender identity.
-They may struggle to find language and terms that accurately reflect their identity, and may face discrimination or prejudice from others who do not understand or accept their identity.
+They may struggle to find language and terms that accurately reflect their identity.
+And may face discrimination or prejudice from others who do not understand or accept their identity.

 Non-binary individuals may also face practical challenges in their daily lives.
 Such as being misgendered or having to navigate a world that is designed around the gender binary.
 For example, they may struggle to find appropriate restrooms or face discrimination when applying for jobs or housing.